-The main increases in staff costs relates to the 2% Pay rise for NHS staff during 2021/22 and the effect of the increase in employer pensions costs payable by 6.3% during the year of £4.064M in comparison to 2020/21 (£3.761M).
+The main increases in staff costs relates to the 2% Pay rise for NHS staff during 2021/22 and the effect of the increase in The main increases in start costs relates to the 2% Pay rise for NHS start outing 20/1/22 and the effect of the increase in employer pensions costs payable by 6.3% during the year of £4.064M in comparison to 2020/21 (£3.761M).
 Full details of the impact of these additional pension costs is provided in detail at note 34.1.
 The LHB has also incurred additional staff costs in relation to its response effort to Covid 19 pandemic through agency/bank, enhancements, excess hours and additional staff members employed mainly in relation to the Mass Vaccination programme.